peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Truncation_and_Censoring></a>
 ### Truncation and Censoring

-To sample from a _truncated_ statistical distribution, an application generates a random number from that distribution and, if that number is less than a minimum threshold and/or higher than a maximum threshold, repeats this process.
+To sample from a _truncated_ statistical distribution, generate a random number from that distribution and, if that number is less than a minimum threshold and/or higher than a maximum threshold, repeat this process.

-To sample from a _censored_ statistical distribution, an application generates a random number from that distribution and&mdash;
+To sample from a _censored_ statistical distribution, generate a random number from that distribution and&mdash;
-- if that number is less than a minimum threshold, uses the minimum threshold instead, and/or
+- if that number is less than a minimum threshold, use the minimum threshold instead, and/or
-- if that number is greater than a maximum threshold, uses the maximum threshold instead.
+- if that number is greater than a maximum threshold, use the maximum threshold instead.

 <a id=Random_Points_on_the_Surface_of_a_Hypersphere></a>
 ### Random Points on the Surface of a Hypersphere

-Generating N `Normal(0, 1)` random numbers, then dividing them by their _norm_ (the square root of the sum of squares of the numbers generated this way, that is, `sqrt(num1 * num1 + num2 * num2 + ... + numN * numN)`) will result in an N-dimensional point lying on the surface of an N-dimensional hypersphere of radius 1 (that is, the surface formed by all points lying 1 unit away from a common point in N-dimensional space).
-[Reference](http://mathworld.wolfram.com/HyperspherePointPicking.html).
+To generate an N-dimensional point on the surface of an N-dimensional hypersphere of radius R, generate N `Normal(0, 1)` random numbers, then divide them by `R / X`, where `X` is those numbers' [_norm_](#Notation_and_Definitions) (if `X` is 0, the process should repeat).
+A hypersphere's surface is formed by all points lying 1 unit away from a common point in N-dimensional space.
+Based on a technique described in [MathWorld](http://mathworld.wolfram.com/HyperspherePointPicking.html).

-(In the exceptional case that the norm is 0, the process should repeat.)
+This problem is equivalent to generating a random unit vector (vector with length 1) in N-dimensional space.

 <a id=Random_Points_Inside_a_Ball></a>
 ### Random Points Inside a Ball

-To generate an N-dimensional point inside an N-dimensional ball of radius R, an application can either&mdash;
+To generate an N-dimensional point inside an N-dimensional ball of radius R, either&mdash;

 - generate N `Normal(0, 1)` random numbers, generate `X = sqrt( S - ln(RNDU01ZeroExc()))`, where `S` is the sum of squares of the random numbers, and multiply each random number by `R / X` (if `X` is 0, the process should repeat), or
-- generate N `RNDNUMRANGE(-R, R)` random numbers<sup>[(3)](#Note3)</sup> until the _norm_ of the N numbers is R or less,
+- generate N `RNDNUMRANGE(-R, R)` random numbers<sup>[(3)](#Note3)</sup> until their [_norm_](#Notation_and_Definitions) is R or less,

 although the former method "may ... be slower" "in practice", according to a [MathWorld article](http://mathworld.wolfram.com/BallPointPicking.html), which was the inspiration for the two methods given here.

-If the ball is hollow, that is, only points within a range of distances from the center of the ball are allowed, then use either method given earlier to generate a random point for a ball of radius equal to the maximum allowed distance, until the _norm_ of a point generated this way is within the desired range of distances.
+If the ball is hollow, that is, only points within a range of distances from the center of the ball are allowed, then use either method given earlier to generate a random point for a ball of radius equal to the maximum allowed distance, until the [_norm_](#Notation_and_Definitions) of the numbers making up that point is within the desired range of distances.

 <a id=Random_Latitude_and_Longitude></a>
 ### Random Latitude and Longitude